Example investment banking interview questions

-Graduate and internship positions at investment banks and fund management firms are hotly contested, with the Association of Graduate Recruiters reporting more than 100 applications per vacancy in its 2015 winter survey.
+Graduate and internship positions at investment banks and fund management firms are hotly contested, with the Institute of Student Employers reporting more than 100 applications per vacancy.
 It's likely that some of those 100+ applications are from applicants who are applying to more than one bank to increase their chances of getting hired.

 Investment banks ask questions about your career choices, at both application and interview stage, to find out how serious you are about working for them.
 The only way to provide solid answers is to research the bank, division and role, and find out what makes them different.
 More information on the type of research and preparation you should do can be found here.